Skip to main content

 4. Share the quote: once a quote has been published, you can share it with your buyers.

 To create a quote, you'll first configure its basic details by making a POST request to /crm/v3/objects/quotes.
-Later, you'll make a separate call to associate the quote with other objects, such as the quote template, a deal, and its line items.
+Later, you'll make a separate call to associate the quote with other objects, such as the quote template, line items, or a deal.

 In the post body, include the following required properties to configure its basic details.